- Why are personal statements so important?

 - How do you start a personal statement?

-- What are the most common mistakes people make while writing opening statements?
+- What are the most common mistakes people make while writing personal statements?

 A good way of getting started with a personal statement is by understanding the basics.
-The following FAQs can be extremely helpful in understanding the nitty-gritty of writing a personal statement for university. ✍
+We hope the following article and FAQs will help to demystify the nitty-gritty of writing a personal statement for university. ✍

 Why are personal statements so important?

 University applications can sometimes seem monotonous.
-Sure, they showcase things like accomplishments, hobbies, skills, etc., but what do they say about your child as an individual?
-What makes them such a perfect fit for the course?
+Sure, they showcase things like accomplishments, hobbies, skills, etc., but what do they say about you as an individual?
+What makes you such a perfect fit for the course?
 Personal statements allow universities to understand everyone's unique perspective better.

-It allows them to understand why and how your child stands out from the herd.
+It allows them to understand why and how you stand out from the crowd.
 Personal statements are the university's way of finding out why each student would be an asset to the course and how they’d contribute to the cohort.

 Personal statements are especially important for students looking to make scholarship applications.
-They give them the chance to explain why they deserve the scholarship and how their skills and personality align with the scholarship providers’ goals.🥇 (They also let students boast without seeming arrogant!)
+They give you the chance to explain why you deserve the scholarship and how your skills and personality align with the scholarship providers’ goals.🥇This is a rare chance to boast without seeming arrogant!